-Few people buy or sell more than one business in a lifetime, this means that the other party has an advantage over you – he has almost certainly engaged an experienced agent (be it a Business Broker or Corporate Advisor) to get the best deal for him – this means he is paying someone to get you to pay more than you probably should.
+Few people buy or sell more than one business in a lifetime, this means that the other party has an advantage over you – he or she has almost certainly engaged an experienced agent (be it a Business Broker or Corporate Advisor) to get the best deal for him – this means they are paying someone to get you to pay more than you probably should.

 Any virgin buyer is in danger.

 We have witnessed friends and acquaintances being bullied into bad deals.
 Franchises with their implied promises of a guaranteed system for a locked in fee can be particularly dangerous.
+The same principles hold for larger businesses.
 The total amount at risk obviously increases with the size of transaction, but our experience is that smaller transactions with less sophisticated buyers are often the most flawed.

 We recently looked at 2 fast food franchises for a friend.
 In both cases, once a commercial wage was included for the Owner/Manager they were loss making.
 In one the owner could work 50 hours per week for $10 an hour to breakeven or if they paid someone $45,000 for the role the business lost $20,000.
 The expectation was that it would sell for $200,000.
 A person that was capable of earning $50,000 in a job could earn that, have their $200,000 invested earning 4% and not risk their savings.
 So they would be earning $58,000.
 By contrast, if they purchased this particular franchise, they could work 50 hours per week for $25,000 a year and risk losing some or all of their $200,000 while earning zero return on the money.
 Our friend earned $300,000 in their day job, their wife $80,000, luckily we helped them avoid the lunacy.

 There are 2 particularly critical concepts for buying businesses that you must learn.